Organic Guinean Shea Butter

 Why we love it

-• Produced by a fair trade network of small-scale producers, using traditional craftsmanship.
+• Produced by a fair trade network of small-scale producers, using traditional craftsmanship

-• Pleasant melting texture and gentle fragrance
+• Pleasant melting texture and natural fragrance

 • Exceptional care for dry areas and damaged skin